 Cleaning out your closet is always a hassle.
 Whether you’re just trying to make more space or are trying to list your home as one of the Austin houses for sale, you’re likely to run into some difficulties.
 Many people don’t even know where to start when it comes to cleaning a closet, and they struggle with figuring out what to throw away and what to keep.
 Thankfully, there are some tried and true methods that will make cleaning out your closet that much easier.
 These methods can allow you to easily decide what to put back in storage and what to get rid of, providing you with lots more space.
 So what’s the secret to effectively getting rid of closet clutter?
-Here are five tips for cleaning out your closet.
+Here are five tips for simple ways to downsize your closet.

 6 Months Rule

 The first thing you should know about cleaning out your closet is the six months rule.
 This is a simple rule to follow and can make cleaning out your closet a lot easier.
 Essentially the rule states that if you haven’t used or needed a clothing item in the last six months, then you’re likely never going to wear it again.
 Seasonal items like coats and beanies can be excluded from this rule, but the rule holds steady for other articles of clothing.
 Having a set guideline like this can be a huge help, you don’t have to strictly prescribe to a 6 month rule, especially if you’re not one to go out a lot, but having some kind of cutoff point is one of many simple ways to downsize your closet.
 It allows you to quickly decide what items you should keep and what you should get rid of without dancing round the fact that you need to have a clearout.
 In addition, this rule helps prevent you from hoarding clothing items that you “may wear again,” but in reality never will wear again.